CodePushGo/website/src/content/blog/en/top-tools-for-debugging-platform-specific-code-in-capacitor.md

 ### Multi-Platform Testing

 Run tests on simulators, physical devices, and across different OS versions.
-According to Capgo data, **95% of critical platform-specific issues are identified within the first 24 hours of deployment** [\[1\]](https://capgo.app/).
+According to CodePushGo data, **95% of critical platform-specific issues are identified within the first 24 hours of deployment** [\[1\]](https://capgo.app/).
 Testing on multiple fronts ensures you catch issues early and allows for precise debugging tailored to each platform.

 ### Platform Detection